-As outlined by Digestive Center, the digestive system follows a systematic process.
+The digestive system follows a systematic process.
 There are major activities carried out that include ingestion, propulsion, mechanical breakdown, chemical digestion, absorption and elimination.
 The food is chewed and swallowed, then propelled into the digestive tract that physically breaks down the food into tiny particles.
 The chemical break down makes the molecules small enough for absorption.
 At the end, the indigestible particles are eliminated as waste.

 3. All organs work in cooperation.

 You probably think it is your stomach that does most of the work in processing the food and turning it into nutrients.
 This is not the case.
 The stomach breaks down the food using digestive acids.
 Then the intestine absorbs the nutrients your body needs.
 Food is consumed through your mouth and goes through the digestive tract.
 This means that the esophagus, liver, gall bladder, intestine, stomach, salivary glands and pancreas have to work as a team in digesting the food.

 When the digestive system is out of balance, there are many digestive disorders that a person can experience such as heartburn, leaky gut, gastritis, ulcers and more.
 The symptoms include bloating, constant gas, diarrhea, constipation, cramps and bad breath.
 There are more serious health problems that are associated with your digestive system, which is why it is important to ensure it is always healthy.

 5. Digestion gives a supply of energy and cell repair.

 The digestive organs break down the food into smaller parts that the body can absorb and use for energy and cell repair.
 The intestines absorb the vital nutrients.